GoogleChrome/developer.chrome.com/site/en/blog/show-picker/index.md

 ---

 For a long time, you had to resort to custom widget libraries or hacks to show a date picker.
-The web platform now ships with `HTMLInputElement.showPicker()`, a canonical way to show a browser picker not only for dates, but also time, color, and files.
+The web platform now ships with `HTMLInputElement` `showPicker()`, a canonical way to show a browser picker not only for dates, but also time, color, and files.

 ## Background {: #background }